muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

-After building a copy of the solution or downloading a [release][releases], the recommended procedure for running the NuGet Transitive Dependency Finder is to navigate to the folder containing the project or solution and enter the following sequence of commands, adapting the path to `NuGetTransitiveDependencyFinder.ConsoleApp` as necessary:
+After building a copy of the solution or downloading a [release][releases], the recommended procedure for running the NuGet Transitive Dependency Finder is to enter the following sequence of commands, adapting the path to `NuGetTransitiveDependencyFinder.ConsoleApp` as necessary:

 ```Batchfile